 The internet is all around us, and we can't imagine living without it.
-There are a few different options for internet service providers: DSL, Cable, Fiber.
+Internet service providers have a few different options: DSL, Cable, and Fiber.
 Which one is the best?
 Let's look at each of these choices to help you decide which one will work best for your needs.

 DSL vs Cable Vs Fiber Overview

 DSL, Cable, and Fiber are all great ways to get internet.
 All three offer different benefits and downsides.
 Here is an overview of DSL vs Cable Vs Fiber so you can decide which one is best for you.